 \subsection{Experimental setup}

-For Robot Execution Failures dataset, we performed our experiments on 70-30$\%$ split for training and testing sets.
-We selected the 70-30$\%$ split randomly 5 times keeping the distribution of classes similar to the original data.
-To tune the hyperparameters for final testing, we did a 5-fold cross-validation on the training set, where the (70$\%$) training data is divided into 5 different sets and each time one set is used for testing while all the others for training.
-The process was repeated 5 times until all the sets have been used as test sets.
+For the Robot Execution Failures dataset, Ionosphere dataset, Caltech-7 dataset, and Handwritten dataset, we performed our experiments on 70-30$\%$ split for training and testing sets.
+We selected the 70-30$\%$ split randomly 5 times, keeping the distribution of classes similar to the original data.
+To tune the hyperparameters for final testing, we did 5-fold cross-validation on the training set, where the (70$\%$) training data are divided into 5 different sets, and each time one set is used for validation while all the others for training.
+The process was repeated 5 times until all the sets have been used as validation sets.
 For SPECTF heart dataset, the train and test sets are given with the dataset.
-Therefore, we did a 5-fold cross-validation on the training set to optimize the hyperparameters.
+We did 5-fold cross-validation on the training set to optimize the hyperparameters.